dineshbabu-moorthy/codepractice/README.md

 POST: http://localhost:8080/rabobank/processStatment , Choose form-data type under request body and choose file as key and Choose 'File' in the Dropdown .
 Then upload the records.csv and records.xml which was sent as attachment in assignment_BE from your local directory

 Step 8 : Go to AssignmentApplicationTests.java , Run As -> Junit test to check the Test cases for both success and failure scenarios
+         The records.csv and records.xml files are saved in the workspace for executing the test case purpose.
+It has nothing to do with sending POST request to the controller